aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/microsoft-dynamics-crm/automerge-for-dynamics-crm/_index.md

 ﻿---
-title: AutoMerge for Dynamics CRM – Aspose.Words for .NET
+title: AutoMerge for Dynamics CRM
+second_title: Aspose.Words for .NET
 articleTitle: AutoMerge for Dynamics CRM
 linktitle: AutoMerge for Dynamics CRM
 description: "The Aspose AutoMerge is an open source add-on to be used with Microsoft Dynamics CRM.
 It allows easily configure a workflow and generate documents from templates using C#."